wagnrd/dark-triad-web/README.md

-Web apperance for the MMORPG Dark Triad
+Web appearance for the MMORPG Dark Triad